-- 3. Meetings will be scheduled to facilitate the Board carrying out its responsibilities.
+- 4. Meetings will be scheduled to facilitate the Board carrying out its responsibilities.
 Additional meetings will be held as deemed necessary by the Chair of the Board.
 The time at which and place where the meetings of the Board shall be held and the calling of the meetings and procedure in all things at such meetings shall be determined by the Board in accordance with the Corporation's articles, by-laws and applicable laws.
-The independent directors of the Board shall hold regularly scheduled meetings at which non-independent directors and management are not in attendance.
-Any director of the Corporation may request the Chair of the Board to call a meeting of the Board. - 4.
+Any director of the Corporation may request the Chair of the Board to call a meeting of the Board.
+The Board will meet separately at the Board's regularly scheduled meetings without any non-independent directors and members of management present.
+The Chair will lead such session.
+If the Chair is not present at such session, one of the other independent directors shall be chosen by the directors present at the session to preside as chair.
+Likewise, each committee of the Board will meet separately without management present at each regularly scheduled meeting of the committee. - 5.
 Meetings of the Board shall be validly constituted if a majority of the members of the Board is present in person or by tele- or video- conference.
 A resolution in writing signed by all the members of the Board entitled to vote on that resolution at a meeting of the Board is as valid as if it had been passed at a meeting of the Board duly called and held.